Banks Have Tough Rules on Check Deposits Written to More Than One Person

 This leads me to the next point of discussion: what to do when you have difficulty with checks that have multiple payees.

-The most problematic situation that I’ve heard about is when the other payee(s) is unable to visit a branch to verify the check endorsements.
-It sounds odd, but there are instances when this can happen.
+The most problematic situation I've heard about is when the other payee(s) cannot visit a branch to verify the check endorsements.
+It sounds odd, but there are many instances when this can happen.

 Be careful: I strongly advise against attempting to deposit a check without having a teller verify the signatures of all payees.
 Don’t try to get tricky and deposit these checks via the ATM because it will get flagged and you could get hit with a returned deposit item fee (which costs an average of $12.85 at the top 10 banks) when the check is ultimately denied.